 Description/Activity Update: This activity allows combining of funding and partnerships with non-profit agencies and contributions of MTW funds to these projects are authorized to make use of the "Broader Uses of Funds" in HATC's Attachment D of the Standards MTW Agreement.
 The historical impact of this activity on the development of additional affordable housing has been significant.
-Our ability to utilize MTW Reserves to finance the acquisition of additional affordable housing units through our partnership with Kaweah Management Company, a non-profit agency managed by HATC, has resulted in an addition of 881 units to our housing stock portfolio.
+Our ability to utilize unspent funding and program reserves to finance the acquisition of additional affordable housing units through our partnership with Kaweah Management Company, a non-profit agency managed by HATC, has resulted in an addition of 881 units to our housing stock portfolio.
 This is critical to our agency's ability to meet the demand for more affordable housing within our county.
-The table below displays a historical outlook on the number of additional affordable housing units that have been acquired through the utilization of MTW reserves.
-We are projecting an addition of 80 new housing units by the end of FY 2018-2019 or the beginning of FY 2019-2020; that would bring our total to 837 units financed through MTW.
+The table below displays a historical outlook on the number of additional affordable housing units that have been acquired through the utilization of unspent funding and program reserves .
+We are projecting an addition of 81 new housing units by the end of FY 2021-2022 or the beginning of FY 2022-2023; that would bring our total to 837 units financed through MTW.
 This activity is ongoing.

 - HATC used MTW reserve money to provide Gap financing between the bank loan from US Bank and trust and the total development costs.
 The MTW money allowed for the project to be attractively financed at a below market rate interest and the ability to build the \$13,500,000 project.
-The MTW funds will still earn much more than would have been earned on them had they been invested in a traditional bank savings account. - The Housing Authority board approved the use of MTW reserve funds in the amount of \$950,000 to purchase the 20-unit project in the City of Tulare redevelopment area in cooperation with the City of Tulare Redevelopment Agency, which authorized the use of tax-increment funds to be granted to Kaweah Management Company.
+The MTW funds will still earn much more than would have been earned on them had they been invested in a traditional bank savings account. - The Housing Authority board approved the use of unspent funding and program reserves in the amount of \$950,000 to purchase the 20-unit project in the City of Tulare redevelopment area in cooperation with the City of Tulare Redevelopment Agency, which authorized the use of taxincrement funds to be granted to Kaweah Management Company.
 MTW flexibility allowed for the quick closing on this project to help fight blight in the City of Tulare. - This project was the purchase of two foreclosed fourplex properties in the City of Visalia Redevelopment Target Area.
 The initial purchase of each property was at \$365,000.
 The two properties were than financed by our local banking partner Valley Business Bank in the amount of \$250,000 per property at 5% interest for 25 years, allowing for the MTW proceeds to be used again for another project. - The Tule Vista project is financed by multiple sources.
-One source is MTW reserve funds in the amount of \$3,900,000 to be used as a bridge loan during the 15-year, tax-credit-compliance period.
+One source is unspent funding and program reserves in the amount of \$3,900,000 to be used as a bridge loan during the 15-year, tax-credit-compliance period.
 The project is 57 units of single-family homes with ARRA Bond financing, 4% tax credit proceeds, Housing Authority MTW Financing, HOME program financing and City of Tulare redevelopment grants and loans.
 The total project development costs were approximately \$14,381,000.
-The project is the first in the State of California to have approval to convert to home-ownership for qualifying families at the end of the 15-year tax credit compliance period thus than providing for a first-time home buyer program.
-Once, (if), the units are sold, the sale proceeds will be repaid to HATC. - The Lotus & Newcomb property is an existing apartment complex that came up for sale as part of an estate sale.
-The property consists of four buildings: the estate owner's principal residence (three bedrooms and two baths 1,800 sq. ft.); the detached garage that has been converted into two studio apartments, approximately 300 sq. ft. each (we count this as two buildings); then there and two fourplex buildings, eight units total that are 870 sq. ft. with two bedrooms and one bath.
-We successfully negotiated with the estate trustee and court to purchase this property with MTW funds for \$562,500 plus closing costs.
-The advantage to this property is that the estate owner's property sits on over 1⁄2 an acre and has multi-family zoning which could allow for the development of 8 units on that parcel.
+The project is the first in the State of California to have approval to convert to homeownership for qualifying families at the end of the 15-year tax credit compliance period thus than providing for a first-time home buyer program.
+Once, (if), the units are sold, the sale proceeds will be repaid to HATC.